bathai420/interview_data_quality/DataQuality/README.md

 2) Zip Code column, Zip code should be of length 5 charectors

 example for dq

+In one of my project, Patient address and provider address has an important role to place patients in-care, to identify the nearby provider.

 Analyse the target data using sql to check weather there are any nulls for the address column if i find any null values i document the percentage of null values for the target table and i also check the source table if it is a csv file i use python code using data frame to check the percentage of null.

 [About](https://github.com/bathai420/interview_data_quality/blob/main/About/README.md),